Introduction

 Examples of NASA’s Impact on Government Contracting

-- Commercial Crew Program: NASA collaborates with private companies like SpaceX and Boeing for crew transportation to the International Space Station (ISS).
+- Commercial Crew Program (CCP): NASA utilizes fixed-price, milestone-based contracts to incentivize commercial providers like SpaceX and Boeing to develop safe, reliable, and cost-effective crew transportation systems to the International Space Station (ISS).

 Frequently Asked Questions